adakpro/Katalon-Integration/README.md

 # ADAKLABS  Katalon Integration
-This is an attempt to integrate adaklabs.io into Katalon Studio.
+This is an attempt to integrate adaklabs into Katalon Studio.

 ## Getting Started
 Follow these instructions to get this sample code run on your local machine.
 ### Prerequisites
-* Has set up a adaklabs.io server on your own machine.
+* Has set up a adaklabs server on your own machine.
 * Has downloaded and installed the latest version of Katalon Studio.
 * Has installed Gradle 5.0.